R3DRUN3/sploitcraft/labs/pipes-to-cloud/README.md

 Hack your way from Github Action pipelines to AWS!

 ## Abstract
-This lab enables provisioning of all necessary infrastructure for demonstrating an attack scenario in which a malicious actor starts by compromising a [*Github Action*](https://github.com/features/actions), performs lateral movement across an [*AWS*](https://aws.amazon.com/) account and, eventually, escalates privileges to aws administrator.
+This lab enables provisioning of all necessary infrastructure for demonstrating an attack scenario in which a threat actor starts by compromising a [*Github Action*](https://github.com/features/actions), performs lateral movement to an [*AWS*](https://aws.amazon.com/) account and, eventually, escalates privileges to aws administrator.

 Specifically, the attack comprises the following phases:

 1. Injection of a malicious comment into a Github issue to trigger a Github Action that initiates a reverse shell ([*Poisoned Pipeline Execution*](../../ci-cd/ppe/README.md)).

-2. Extraction of secrets from the runner via the reverse shell, uncovering AWS keys.
+2. Exfiltration of secrets from the action's runner via reverse shell, uncovering AWS keys.

-3. Enumeration of AWS resources using the previously extracted secrets, revealing read access to the contents of an [*S3 bucket*](https://aws.amazon.com/pm/serv-s3).
+3. Enumeration of AWS resources using the previously extracted keys, revealing read access to the contents of an [*S3 bucket*](https://aws.amazon.com/pm/serv-s3).

 4. The bucket contains some files: you uncover additional AWS keys.

-5. Leveraging these keys, you employ [*Pacu*](https://github.com/RhinoSecurityLabs/pacu) to perform privilege escalation and gain root access across the entire AWS account.
+5. Leveraging these keys, you employ [*Pacu*](https://github.com/RhinoSecurityLabs/pacu) to perform privilege escalation and gain admin access across the entire AWS account.

 ![attack](./images/attack.png)